Get Rates Near You!

 Savings accounts and CDs should be on your radar if you’d like to save for a house, car, home improvement, or anything else.

-Before you decide which one is right for you, keep these differences in mind.
+Before deciding which one is right for you, consider these differences.

 Interest Rates

 In most cases, savings accounts have fixed interest rates that are set in stone once you open them.
-CDs, on the other hand, usually come with variable interest rates, which can go up or down based on market conditions.
+CDs, on the other hand, usually have variable interest rates that can go up or down based on market conditions.

 Uses

-If you’d like to build an emergency fund or save for a short-term goal, a savings account is a good option.
-But if you have a short or long-term goal, a CD is worth considering, especially if you know you won’t need the money sooner than the maturity date.
+A savings account is a good option if you’d like to build an emergency fund or save for a short-term goal.
+But if you have a short—or long-term goal, a CD is worth considering, especially if you know you won’t need the money sooner than the maturity date.

 Minimum Deposit Requirements